 This is an archive review.
-Cinnamon has now closed and has been replaced by Island Spice.
+Cinnamon has now closed.

 Heston Blumenthal‘s laboratory kitchen, what’s that all about, eh?
 Who in their right mind really wants to pay ninety quid for a taste of snail porridge or egg and bacon flavour ice cream?
 Oak flavoured crisps?
 Leather mashed potato?
 To your reviewers, salmon poached in liquorice is not imagined to be the stuff of a Good Meal Out.